krh5058/aar17_XXXX/ReadMe.txt

 - debug (1/0) defines monitor screen selection and verbosity of task presentation feedback.
 - monitor stores all display-related information, primarily driven from PsychToolbox.
 Populated by 'disp'.
 - path is the path directory structure, stored as strings.
 Requires directory root and sub-directory list.
 Populated by 'pathset'.
-- exp are experimental parameters including: subject info, presentation structure and timing, condition values, threshold values, color information, relevant text, "record" and "eval" event listener handles, and key mapping.
+- exp are experimental parameters including: subject info, presentation structure and timing, delay values, threshold values, color information, relevant text, "record" and "eval" event listener handles, and key mapping.
 Populated by 'expset'.
 - misc contains function handles for easy-access screen presentation, as well as flags and counters used by cycle().
 Populated by 'expset'.
 - out contains output information and headers.
 Populated by 'expset'.

 Events (main.m)
 - record notifies listener handle in the exp.lh structure of class main.
 The listener handle is defined by recordLH(), and executes outFormat()
 - eval notifies listener handle in the exp.lh structure of class main.
-The listener handle is defined by evalLH(), and executes outEval()
+The listener handle is defined by evalLH(), and executes outEval().
+(Deprecated.)

 Methods (main.m)
 main (constructor)